iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Inner Product Space.md

 ---
 ### **Intro**

 An Inner product space is a vector space the is together with an inner product defined with it.
-However, if the vector space is a complete space, then this makes no difference with [[Hilbert Space]].
+However, if the vector space is a complete space, then this makes no difference with [[Hilbert Space Introduction]].

 **Inner Product might Differ**: